neurotechcenter/CHO/README.md

 or

 Cho et al. (2023).
-The when, the where, and the what of neural oscillations. bioRxiv, ###.
+Novel Cyclic Homogeneous Oscillation Detection Method for High Accuracy and Specific Characterization of Neural Dynamics. bioRxiv, ###.